ISECooker Construction

 One very good way to make a heated nest is to buy two identical aluminium pots, as we did in Ethiopia and Nepal; below from left: cut vertical slits in the one we designate as the nest, smooth the cut edges, cut an annulus from a thin sheet of stainless steel (or make one out of think concrete), inserting the nest into the cooking surface, and the exposed electrodes with the nest and surface upside down.

 Thermal Storage Thermal energy can inexpensively be stored by heating metal (Solid Thermal Storage, STS) or melting a phase change material (PCM), but requires good insulation in order to prevent thermal loss.
 We have experimented with several different kinds of thermal storage.
+We no longer pursue phase change thermal storage because of complexity and safety concerns.
+You can read about our efforts in this publication, and in archived information.

 Heavy Aluminium Pot.
 Aluminium is a good thermal conductor.
 Preheating a heavy pot itself provides very high heat fluxes directly to the food.
 We demonstrated this in Togo on Nov.
 28 (see blog) when we heated a 5 kg aluminium pot to 250 C and boiled 1 kg of water in less than 3 seconds, corresponding to nearly 100 kW of power.
 We subsequently heated the pot again and stir-fried 1 kg of vegetables about 2 minutes.
 Both events are documented in this video.
 Making an aluminium pot with a 5-kg, two-inch thick base is a major task in the USA, but in unindustrialized countries, every town I visited has aluminium foundries that cast pots from recycled aluminium in sand molds.
 Thus, I’ve visited foundries in Uganda (Sept.
 14), Togo (Nov.
 21 and again Dec.
 1), Ghana (Dec.
 16, and Dec 19), and Malawi: Lilongwe (Jan.
 21) and Salima (Jan 27).